 I’ve recently completed a detailed outline for my second book and am now in the process of writing the opening chapter.
 Having completed The Story of the Computer back in 2015, I’ve kept my authorial hand in by penning the occasional article for LinkedIn but haven’t written anything substantial so I’m really enjoying the discipline of writing every day again.

 The subject of the new book is the history of automation and robotics.
-Unlike the history of the computer, this subject hasn’t been covered very widely by other authors.
+Unlike the history of the computer, this topic hasn’t been covered very widely by other authors.
 There are a handful of books available on the history of the robot but none of these include the development of automation technology and in my opinion it is impossible to separate the two.
 A robot is a specific example of automation technology, one which can perform a complex sequence of actions automatically without manual intervention.
 Robots which can operate with a high degree of autonomy, so-called autonomous robots, are arguably the highest form of automation technology.
-Therefore, in order to cover the history of the robot as comprehensively as possible, it is necessary to examine it within the wider context of automation.
+Therefore, in order to cover the history of the robot as comprehensively as possible, it’s necessary to examine it within the wider context of automation.

 I’ve been fortunate to work with robots and other forms of automation technology extensively during my career as an R&D engineer so I have a reasonable baseline knowledge from which to start.
 Nevertheless, a huge amount of research will be required in order to chart the evolution of this fascinating subject.
 Some of this has been completed already during the course of creating the outline of the book but there is still much to do.